 During my first period, my dad wanted to take me to the hospital.

 I was in middle school when I had my first period.
 This was my first experience with menstrual cramps.
 I remember laying in my parent’s bed crying and clutching my abdomen.
 Since this was my first period, neither of them knew what was wrong with me at the time.
 The pain affected me so much that my dad wanted to drive me to the hospital.
-It wasn’t until hours later, when the pain finally subsided that we found out the true cause for it.
+It wasn’t until hours later, when the pain finally subsided, that we found out the true cause for it.
 This is my experience living with endometriosis.

 As a child, I was pissed.
 I didn’t feel some happy, coming-of-age movie, a rite of passage, welcome to womanhood feeling about getting my period.
 I felt like I was cursed.
-This might seem dramatic, but for a child experiencing the pain I did, then being aware I might experience this every month until I was in the latter part of my life— it was a prison sentence.
+This might seem dramatic, but for a child experiencing the pain I did, then being aware I might experience this every month until I was in the latter part of my life.
+It was a prison sentence.

 Endometriosis is hereditary.